Protecting your privacy is very important to us.

-If we transfer your personal data to other countries outside the EEA, we will establish legal grounds justifying such transfer, such as model contractual clauses, Binding Corporate Rules, individuals’ consent, or other legal grounds permitted by applicable legal requirements.
+When we transfer your personal data to other countries outside the EEA (except in case where we send your personal data back to the third party who first shared it with us as part of the same contractual relationship), we establish legal grounds for such a transfer, mainly in the form of standard contractual clauses or other legal grounds permitted by applicable legal requirements.

-For more information on the appropriate safeguards in place, please contact us at the details contained in the “Contact us” section below.
+To regulate intra group personal data transfers, PartnerRe has executed a master data transfer agreement.
+For more information on the appropriate safeguards in place, please contact us at the details contained in the “Contact us about data protection” section below.

-We will keep your personal data only for so long as is necessary and for the purpose for which it was originally collected and any other permissible, related purpose.
-Beyond that, we retain personal information for a period of time that reasonably allows us to investigate, commence or defend legal claims brought by or against us or our clients, comply with our regulatory obligations and conduct analysis.
+The time for which we retain your personal data depends on the type of information and the purposes for which we use it.
+We retain your personal data pursuant to a retention schedule that is designed to keep personal data only for so long as is necessary and for a reasonable period thereafter to allow us to investigate, commence or defend legal claims brought by or against us or our clients, comply with our regulatory obligations and conduct analysis.

-We securely destroy personal data when its retention period has expired.
-We may retain aggregated or anonymised data (which is not treated as personal information under this privacy notice) for longer.
+We securely destroy personal data when they are no longer needed for the aforementioned purposes and its retention period has expired.
+In some circumstances we retain aggregated or anonymised data which can no longer be associated with you and is not treated as personal data under this privacy notice.

 We implement technical and organisational measures to ensure a level of security appropriate to the risk to the personal data we process.
 These measures are aimed at ensuring the on-going integrity and confidentiality of personal data.
 We evaluate these measures on a regular basis to ensure the security of the processing.

-We might collect your Personal Data and compile the information received about you to analyze and predict aspects concerning your personal characteristics (such as but not limited to risk, behavior, preferences) as an insurance buyer, claimant or beneficiary of an insurance cover.
-We may automatically process your Personal Data using software.
+We collect your Personal data and compile the information received about you to analyze and predict aspects concerning your personal characteristics (such as but not limited to risk, behavior, preferences) as an insurance buyer, claimant or beneficiary of an insurance cover.
+We automatically process your Personal data using software.

 Automated decision making